 After a loved one passes away, the process can be a little tricky to understand, as well as emotional.
 To assist you, we have collated together a range of questions that need to be answered to plan a funeral.
-And, if you would like some assistance, give our memorial team a call on 07 3265 5433.
+And, if you would like some assistance, give our memorial team a call at 07 3265 5433.

 The questions listed on this page can be used for both a prepaid funeral and a funeral that has not been pre-arranged, and there are 3 major groups of questions and considerations when planning a funeral:

-- Funeral service planning questions.
+Funeral service planning questions.

-- Holding the funeral service.
+Holding the funeral service.

-- Would your loved one be buried or cremated?
+Would your loved one be buried or cremated?

-- Will the funeral service be of a particular religion?
+Will the funeral service be of a particular religion?

-- Has a burial plot already been purchased?
+Has a burial plot already been purchased?
 If so, where?
 If not, is there a preferred cemetery or crematorium that your loved one has suggested?

 What is to happen with the remains?

-- Are they to be buried in a grave, crypt or on private property?
+Are they to be buried in a grave, crypt or on private property?